 Leaves were frozen at least 24 hours before the procedure.
 Using an oven, the leaves were heated at 50°C for 2 hours and left to dry overnight at room temperature.
 20g of dried leaves were crushed using a coffee grinder until they became a fine powder.
 This fine powder was then extracted at room temperature utilizing a sequence of three solvents in increasing polarity: hexane, methanol, and water.
-200 mL of each solvent was used, and each solvent was extracted for 2 and a half hours.
-After each solvent was extracted for this interval, they were each filtered and evaporated in vacuo.
+200 mL of each solvent was used, and each solvent was extracted for this interval, they were each filtered and evaporated in vacuo.
 0.7g of crude extract was gained.
 The experiment was repeated 2 times to obtain a total of 2.1g of evaporated leaf extract.
 This mass was then dissolved in 50 mL of bottled spring water.